Deep Inverse Design for High-Level Synthesis: Experiments

 \subsection{Comparison with the baselines}

-The two predictors in \textit{DID$4$HLS} share identical architecture, one for latency (measured in clock cycles) and the other for area (measured in the count of FF, LUT, DSP, BRAM and URAM).
-The GATv$2$ layers are implemented using the PyG library \cite{fey2019fast}.
+The two predictors in \textit{DID$4$HLS} share identical architecture, one for latency measured in clock cycles and the other for resource consumption measured in Sum of Normalized Resource Use (SNRU) \cite{ferretti2022graph}: